 I mean the cookie itself is a mere five ingredients.
 Oh wait, let me restate that -

 That's right HEALTHY and cookie can go together.
 No flour, no white sugar, no problem.
 Still delicious AF.

-What do you need to make these cookies?
+What do you need to make these flourless peanut butter and jelly sandwich cookies?

 I betchu have pretty much all of these in your kitchen right now.

 So the idea behind these is really like a peanut butter and jelly sandwich, but a sandwich cookie.
 See how clever I am?
 The jelly, or preserves as I use, is that glorious filling between the two peanut butter cookies.
 For me, this is a no brainer choice - strawberry all the way.
 Now you can certainly make your own, but I am not that ambitious these days, and I don't have any holdover jars from summer.
 SO I use this, it is simple and delicious.
 But you go ahead and choose your fave and go with that.

 Would these be a dessert cookie or a snack cookie?

 While personally I think all cookies qualify as snack cookies, I don't necessarily know if these particular cookies would be dessert cookies.
 They are filling, and not terribly sweet.
 And every time I make them - which is several times a year, they are snacking cookies or a quick breakfast.